nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     specifying any tags after it.
 * You can remove all the person’s financial plans by typing `fp/` without specifying any tags after it.
+* A person's appointment cannot in edited in this manner.
+Refer to [Schedule](#scheduling-an-appointment--schedule).

 Acceptable Values:
 1. ENTRY_INDEX - Number (1 to current size of the contact book)